IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   GET http://$SERVER/api/harvest/clients/

-Show a specific Harvesting Client
+Show a Specific Harvesting Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shows a Harvesting Client with a defined nickname::